flaviut/nim-by-example/content/variables/result.md

 ---
 # Result

-The `result` variable is a special variable that serves as an implicit return variable.
-This is useful because in most cases, the control flow semantics of the `return` statement are unneeded. `result` is initialized with the default value for a given return type, so the following code starts as `0`, before being initialized to `number`:
+The `result` variable is a special variable that serves as an implicit return variable, which exists because the control flow semantics of the `return` statement are rarely needed.
+The result variable is initialized in the standard way, as if it was declared with `var result: T`.

 ``` nimrod
 proc `**`(number, power: int): int =